karnawis/karnawis/README.md

 ### Hi there 👋

+I'm Sura I'm a Software Engineer. contributing in projects that serve and give value to the public has shaped my career choices.
+I'm working on my debut video game with my husband.
+I'm an ex-BBC Software Engineer.
+I previously worked on Transport for greater Manchester tfgm.com website and apps, Pan Am 2015 Toronto website.
+Also ages ago I was part of producing UNHCR campaigns.

 <!--
 **karnawis/karnawis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.